ingresso-group/slate/source/includes/_events.md

 `event_path` | If you also use a white label website this can be used to navigate to the event page, e.g. `/2J5V-la-pedrera-skip-the-line/`.
 `event_status` | Will be `live` for a normal event search.
 Other values are `dead` and `pending` but these will only be displayed when using the `include_dead` or `include_non_live` parameters.
 `event_type` | Currently all events are of type `simple_ticket`.
 In future we may add `hotel_room` and `misc_item`.
-`event_upsell_list` | A list of event IDs that can be presented as an upsell option to customers (not always present).
 `geo_data` | A block containing the following geo co-ordinates:
 `geo_data.latitude` | Latitude of the event.
 `geo_data.longitude` | Longitude of the event.